Topo Gigio

-Topo Gigio was very popular in Italy for many years—not only on TV, but also in children's magazines, such as the classical Corriere dei Piccoli, animated cartoons, merchandising and movies.
-In 1963, the character's popularity spread to the world after being featured on The Ed Sullivan Show in the U.S.
+Topo Gigio was popular in Italy for many years: not only on TV, but also in comics, such as the classical Corriere dei Piccoli, cartoons, merchandising and films.
+The character's popularity spread around the world after being featured on The Ed Sullivan Show in the U.S. in 1963.

 Today, Topo Gigio still has fans and has become an icon of Italian pop culture.
 He performs regularly at Zecchino d'Oro festival and other programs created by Antoniano and RAI.
-The character also spawned two feature-length motion pictures, The Magic World of Topo Gigio (1965) and Topo Gigio and the Missile War (1967), an anime series, and a 2020 animated series of the same name.
+The character also spawned two feature-length films, The Magic World of Topo Gigio (1965) and Topo Gigio and the Missile War (1967), and two eponymous animated TV series that first aired in 1988 and in 2020, respectively.

 The puppet has made appearances and has a fan base in many other countries—including Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Dominican Republic, El Salvador, Ecuador, Guatemala, Japan, Mexico, Nicaragua, Honduras, Panama, Paraguay, Peru, Portugal, Puerto Rico, Romania, Spain, Uruguay, Venezuela and the former Yugoslavia.